budhilaw/wp-loginshield/README.txt

 After installation, follow these steps to configure WP Login Shield:

 1. **Custom Login Path**: Enable or disable this feature and set a custom path for your login page.
+2. **Redirect Settings**:
+   * Configure where unauthorized users are redirected when attempting to access protected pages
+   * Set a custom redirect location for users after they log out
-2. **IP Banning**: Enable automatic IP banning and set the maximum number of failed login attempts before banning.
+3. **IP Banning**: Enable automatic IP banning and set the maximum number of failed login attempts before banning.
-3. **Login Tracking**: Enable tracking of all login attempts to monitor security events.
+4. **Login Tracking**: Enable tracking of all login attempts to monitor security events.
-4. **IP Whitelisting**: Add trusted IP addresses that will always have access to the login page.
+5. **IP Whitelisting**: Add trusted IP addresses that will always have access to the login page.
-5. **Access Monitoring**: Enable monitoring of all login page access attempts.
+6. **Access Monitoring**: Enable monitoring of all login page access attempts.

 For optimal security:
 1. Use a unique, non-dictionary word for your custom login path
 2. Enable IP banning with a reasonable threshold (3-5 attempts)
 3. Regularly review login and access logs
 4. Consider whitelisting your own IP address for guaranteed access
+5. Set appropriate redirect paths for both blocked access and logout

 == Privacy Policy ==